DaveCTurner/davecturner.github.io/_posts/2018-08-12-working-with-timezones.markdown

 (sometimes at [very short
 notice](https://codeofmatt.com/2016/04/23/on-the-timing-of-time-zone-changes/)),
 which means you have to update your timezone database as new decisions are made.

+### Future transitions

-All future entries in the timezone database are subject to change, and this means it's wrong to convert all date-time values in your system into UTC for storage: human activities like meetings (and legal activities like deadlines) are normally given in local time, and you cannot know for certain whether a future event's UTC offset will change, so prematurely converting these values to UTC does not work.
+Future entries in the timezone transition database are predictions &mdash;
+educated guesses based on a pattern of past behaviour &mdash; and subject to revision.
+This means it's wrong to blindly convert all date-time values in your system into UTC for storage: human events like meetings (and legal events like deadlines) are normally given in local time, and you cannot know for certain the UTC offset that will be in force at the time of a future event, so prematurely converting future local times to UTC does not work.

 ## Transitions in linked timezones